Narrow by Grade

 View worksheetWhen entering fourth grade, your child should understand that different types of shapes can share the same attributes.
 For example, rhombuses, rectangles and squares all have four sides and are part of a larger group called quadrilaterals.

-View worksheetWhen entering third grade, your child should be able to count and sequence numbers within 1,000 and skip-count by 5s, 10s and 100s.
+View worksheetWhen entering kindergarten, your child should be able to recognize and match words that rhyme.

 View worksheetWhen entering fifth grade, your child should be able to understand words by relating them to their opposites (antonyms) and to words with similar but not identical meanings (synonyms).